-They’ll only grow from 12 to 15mm and their body will be divided into three parts: head, thorax and abdomen.
+They’ll only grow from 12 to 15mm and their body will be divided into three parts: head, thorax, and abdomen.
 Some people often mistake the pill millipede to the slater due to their shared segmented outer shell.
 The main difference is that a pill millipede has smoother scales.

 Where do slaters live?

 Slaters can be found nesting in cavity walls, under bricks, pagers, and pot plants.
-Their natural habitat is any vegetative area including your garden which is why they feed on decaying matter, mould, mildew and fungus.
+Their natural habitat is any vegetative area including your garden which is why they feed on decaying matter, mold, mildew and fungus.